h-r-v/A2E-Model/README.md

 <h1>DATA COLLECTION AND CLEANING</h1>

-We tried to collect data from 50 diffrent people, after few week of hard work we were able to do so....
-BUT.... the data we collected turned out to be VERY noisy and basically unuseable.
-So we had to come up with a diffrent solution.
+We tried to collect data from 50 different people, after few week of hard work we were able to do so....
+BUT.... the data we collected turned out to be VERY noisy and basically unusable.
+So we had to come up with a different solution.

 Hence, the "webcam data.ipynb" notebook.
 We used this notebook to take and save pictures using <b>OpenCV</b>.
-We took arount 50 pictures for each alphabets of shape (200,200,3).
+We took around 50 pictures for each alphabets of shape (200,200,3).
 No further cleaning was required as the pictures taken were in pretty good condition.

 <h1>DATA AUGMENTATION AND PREPROCESSING</h1>

-The amount of data we had was not enough to counteract overfitting and decent genrealization.
+The amount of data we had was not enough to counteract over fitting and decent generalization.
 So we had to use data augmentation.
 We used the <b>ImageDataGenerator</b> class for this purpose.
 The training data was allowed to me augmented in various ways, but the validation and test data only went through Normalization ( division by 255 ).

 <h1>SHALLOW CNN MODEL</h1>